The Top 10 Golfers of All Time | Top 10 Golfers Ever

 Ben Hogan is considered by most experts to have

-who saw him play suggest that he was more
+saw him play suggest that he was more machine

-golfers at the time, he was not so perfect with the
+time, he was not so perfect with the putter!
+His

-putter!
-His problems on the greens may have cost
+problems on the greens may have cost him a few

-him a few major titles.
-But he remains a legend,
+major titles.
+But he remains a legend, and a

 written.
 And film footage and photographs of his